 How long does it take?

-The program is divided into 6 modules that can either be delivered in a two-day, intensive in-person format or spread out over 6 different sessions and delivered virtually.
+The modules can either be presented in an intensive two-day, in-person format or delivered virtually out over six sessions.

 Who can sign up?